 - Blends made from those inferior beans often exploit growers, and the low price can make for practices that aren’t environmentally sustainable.

 The solution: Buy Fair Trade coffee, which promotes an equitable relationship between coffee farmers and coffee roasters.

 - Some coffee drinkers find that dark roast coffee can taste bitter.
-The roasting process carbonizes some of the fibers in the coffee beans, which lead to that seared-over-charcoal flavor that enhances the bitterness for many people.
+The roasting process carbonizes some of the fibres in the coffee beans, which lead to that seared-over-charcoal flavour that enhances the bitterness for many people.